- Safety and Security

 - Mobile Devices

-WPA offers a more secure method of using OSU's wireless network.
-OSU_Secure SSID is the preferred method to securely access the OSU Network and the Internet.
+Secure networks ensure the safety of sensitive information transmitted over the web, such as banking transactions and emails.
 Wireless clients using the OSU_Access network will be limited to what they can access.
 You can use the VPN service on the OSU_Access network to have similar to secure access capabilities that OSU_Secure provides.

 Who has access?